Georgebad/Machine_Learning/README.md

 # Machine_Learning
-This repository contain some side projects on machine learning algorithms based on Kaggle Competitions
+This repository contain side projects on machine learning algorithms based on Kaggle Competitions

 ## Monsters.py
 Based on https://www.kaggle.com/competitions/ghouls-goblins-and-ghosts-boo/overview competition of kaggle, this file contains the algorithms: